 - Up to £2,000 for one estate project or a series of activities

-- And a new bi-annual category of up to £5,000 to support social enterprise
+- Up to £5,000 to support our bi-annual social enterprise category

 We ask residents to raise 20% of the total cost of their project, trip, event or activity.
 Residents can be very creative in their fundraising ideas and are often helped by estate staff.
 Both residents and staff can also source additional funding through our community fundraising portal.